 Frequently Asked Questions

 If you wish to make an appointment to see a clinician in the Department of General Medicine at Student Health, please call 982-3915.
-If you are using a University phone, you need only dial the last five digits of the phone number.

 Our appointment hours: